This is a list of all interior-components, that I needed to build K.I.T.T. out of a 1988 Pontiac Firebird:

 » Photogallery about the monitor

 The steering wheel is a "gullwing" that I purchased from Knight Passions.
-It only had to be painted.
+It only needed to be painted.

 » Photogallery about the gullwing